MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/navigationview.md

 ### Adding a hierarchy of items using data binding

-Add a hierarchy of menu items to the NavigationView by
+Add a hierarchy of menu items to the NavigationView by:

-* binding the MenuItemsSource property to the hierarchical data
+- binding the MenuItemsSource property to the hierarchical data
-* defining the item template to be a NavigationViewMenuItem, with its Content set to be the label of the menu item, and its MenuItemsSource property bound to the next level of the hierarchy
+- defining the item template to be a NavigationViewMenuItem, with its Content set to be the label of the menu item, and its MenuItemsSource property bound to the next level of the hierarchy

 This example also demonstrates the [Expanding](/uwp/api/microsoft.ui.xaml.controls.navigationview.expanding) and [Collapsed](/uwp/api/microsoft.ui.xaml.controls.navigationview.collapsed) events.
 These events are raised for a menu item with children.